zautumnz/cozy/README.md

 no doubt things will change over time.

-## 3.1 Defininig New Object Methods
+## 3.1 Defining New Object Methods

 The object-methods mentioned above are implemented in Go, however it is also possible to define such methods in 100% cozy!